 Attachments: 1.
-Attachment A - ASET Weekly Status Report (09282018).pdf, 2.
+Attachment A - ASET Weekly Status Report (122818).pdf, 2.
 Attachment B - ASET PowerPoint

 Presentation.pdf

 Date Ver.
 Action By Action Result

-In control:
+1/17/2019 1 City Council presented

 REPORT TO THE CITY COUNCIL

-October 25, 2018
+January 17, 2019

 FROM: WILMA QUAN-SCHECTER, City Manager

 Office of the City Manager

 DOUGLAS T. SLOAN, City Attorney

 City Attorney's Office

 SUBJECT

 Provide Anti-Slum Enforcement Team (ASET) Quarterly Report

 RECOMMENDATION

 City Manager's Office and City Attorney's Office to provide an ASET quarterly status report.

 EXECUTIVE SUMMARY

 The Administration, City Attorney's Office (CAO), and the Development and Resource Management's (DARM) Rental Housing Division staff are working in a coordinated effort to aggressively pursue compliance from landlords who are failing to maintain rental properties.
-The City does not have resources to address and remedy all code violations, but through ASET is pursuing egregious violators with maximum fines, reimbursements, attorney fees, and other remedies such as receiverships.
+The City does not have resources to address and remedy all code violations, but through ASET, is pursuing egregious violators with maximum fines, reimbursements, attorney fees, and other remedies such as receiverships.
 The mission of ASET is to increase the stock of habitable rental housing by pursuing violators to obtain code compliance.
-Quarterly reports are provided to the City Council concerning

-the status of ASET, results obtained, and any additional resources necessary to accomplish ASET's mission.
+Quarterly reports are provided to the City Council concerning the status of ASET, results obtained, and any additional resources necessary to accomplish ASET's mission.
 The ASET Weekly Status Report is also posted to the City's website.
+ASET has successfully

+File #: ID19-0159, Version: 1

-ASET has successfully pursued compliance of approximately 4,750 violations in over 498 units.
-Currently, approximately 11,582 additional violations are being pursued in 454 units as part of 22 active ASET cases.
+pursued compliance of approximately 5,041 violations in over 524 units.
+Currently, approximately 13,396 additional violations are being pursued in 464 units as part of 22 active ASET cases.

 BACKGROUND

 ASET is dedicated to increasing the stock of affordable and habitable rental housing by pursuing and improving slum properties with substantial health and safety violations through enforcement, education, fines, receiverships, and compliance agreements.
-This specialty unit was designed to handle a dozen egregious cases per year, but with effective coordination, that goal continues to be exceeded.
+This specialty unit was designed to handle a dozen egregious cases per year, but with effective coordination, this goal continues to be exceeded.
 The majority of cases are on a clear path towards compliance and rehabilitation.
 Other successes include new ownership, and improved property management.

 The CAO has three lawyers, a paralegal, a legal secretary assigned to ASET, and two legal investigators whose primary focus is ASET.
 Additionally, the CAO's three law clerks assist with related Code Enforcement Division matters.
-DARM has an open Rental Housing Division manager position, a supervisor, and six senior community revitalization specialists (inspectors) assigned to ASET.
+DARM has a Rental Housing Division manager, a supervisor, and six senior community revitalization specialists (inspectors) assigned to ASET.
 ASET cases are categorized into active, pending, potential, and completed.
 The ASET Weekly Status Report (Attachment A) is posted to the City's website at www.fresno.gov/rentalhousing.

-Because ASET is designed to pursue a handful of the most egregious violators, and does not operate like traditional code enforcement, it is essential that all complaints continue to be reported through the City's FresGo App, One Call Center, or the Code Enforcement Division.
-It is anticipated that the proactive rental housing inspection program will generate additional referrals to ASET, and that referrals from Code Enforcement and the Neighborhood Revitalization Team will continue.
+Because ASET is designed to pursue a handful of the most egregious violators, and does not operate like traditional code enforcement, it is essential all complaints continue to be reported through the City's FresGo App, One Call Center, or the Code Enforcement Division.
+Other Divisions within DARM generate additional referrals to ASET.

-Please see below for highlights related to some of the active cases.
+Please see below for highlights related to some of the current active cases (22).

 RESULTS OBTAINED

-Active ASET Cases (22):
+Active ASET Case Highlights: